How to Fix Common TypeScript Type Errors: Practical Guide With Examples

 }

-When generic errors get confusing, try explicitly specifying the type parameter at the call site to see where the mismatch is:
+When generic errors get confusing, try explicitly specifying the type at the call site:

-const result = myFunction<string>("hello"); // makes the expected types clear
+const result = myFunction<string>("hello"); // makes expected types clear

 Excess Property Checks